FAQs

 MSAL and MSML are registered with the Australian Charities and Not for Profit Commission (ACNC).
 The ACNC’s reporting requirements, and oversight ensure we do exactly what we promise.
 Each has a Board of Directors overseeing all operations, again ensuring this happens.

 Yes, please consider giving a once off donation to our Mission Samburu Australia Limited.
-We are actively supporting children from this fund who we have not been able to find a sponsor for.
+We are actively supporting children from this fund who are not yet sponsored.

 Mission Samburu Australia Limited (ABN 72 647 235 087) is approved by the Australian Taxation Office for Deductible Gift Recipient status.
 Therefore, donations to MSAL are tax deductible, depending on your personal tax situation.
 MSAL is the vehicle for funding public beneficial activities such as medical treatment and sponsoring children, widows, elderly men, women’s workers, literacy teachers and transport.
 All of our work helping people in need equally ministers to their spiritual wellbeing too.
 We always help those who we minister to and we always minister to those we help.
 MSAL donors who provide their contact information will receive an annual tax statement.